What if a disability makes it hard for you to meet EOHLC rules or use EOHLC services?

 The federal Americans with Disabilities Act (ADA) requires EOHLC, formerly DHCD, to provide equal access to programs and services to qualified people with disabilities.
 42 U.S.C. § 12132.

-Under the ADA you are a person with a disability if you have a physical or mental disability that substantially impairs a major life activity, such as learning, understanding, walking, working, breathing, or caring for yourself.
-You do not have to be recieving any disability benefits to be qualified as disabled under the ADA.
+Under the ADA, you are a person with a disability if you have a physical or mental disability that substantially impairs a major life activity, such as learning, understanding, walking, working, breathing, or caring for yourself.
+You do not have to be receiving any disability benefits to be qualified as disabled under the ADA.
 A temporary health problem like a broken leg may not be a disability under the ADA.

 You have trouble reading because of a learning disability.
-DHCD and its providers should regularly explain the rules and notices to you and, if they did not explain a notice on a timely basis, give you more time to take action in response to it.
+EOHLC and its providers should regularly explain the rules and notices to you and, if they did not explain a notice on a timely basis, give you more time to take action in response to it.

 You have a disability that prevents you from getting or keeping a job and, as a result, you have no money to save after paying for medicine, clothes and other basic needs.
-DHCD should not terminate your shelter benefits if you cannot save 30% of your net income.
+EOHLC should not terminate your shelter benefits if you cannot save 30% of your net income.

 - Shelter providers are also required to make accommodations for your disability.
 Ask your shelter provider for reasonable accommodations or modifications as needed.
-Tell your DHCD worker if you think the provider is wrongly denying your request and consult an advocate.
+Tell your EOHLC worker if you think the provider is wrongly denying your request and consult an advocate.